Bwright-pvcc/WordleSolverProject/README.md

 ### Second

-- Download [Python](https://www.python.org/downloads/) and the most recent version of [VSCode](https://code.visualstudio.com/download)
+- Download [Python](https://www.python.org/downloads/) and the most recent version of [VSCode](https://code.visualstudio.com/download).
+The files are installer files so you will need to open them once they've been downloaded
+- Open VScode and Install the python extensions.
+Here is a [link](https://code.visualstudio.com/docs/python/python-tutorial) on how to do that.
 - Navigate to [NiceGUI](https://nicegui.io/) and follow the download instructions.
 The process is very simple and involves copying and pasting only 2 lines into the terminal.

 ### Third